 Germany offers one of the most generous PhD funding ecosystems in the world.
 Unlike many countries, PhD students in Germany are funded either through formal scholarships or fully salaried research positions.
 For Indian students, understanding this distinction is crucial.

-1. DAAD Scholarships for PhD in Germany
+1. DAAD PhD Scholarships

 DAAD (German Academic Exchange Service) is the most well-known and trusted scholarship body for Indian students.
-It acts as the primary gateway for funded PhD opportunities in Germany.
+It acts as the primary gateway for funded PhD in Germany.

 | DAAD Scholarship Type | Funding Details | Who Should Apply |